wapicom/API/README.md

 ## Order to Inpost

 Important!
 Before sending orders using methods below, please check with WAPI IT department.
-For each seller, we need to configure the configuration on our side.
+For each seller, we need to additionally perform some settings on our side.

 To indicate that the order should be delivered by DPD carrier from Inpost warehouse to a customer's address, the fields in the request should be specified as follows:
 ```